 Very sad knowing how much pain there is behind the scene.
 Be prepared that if someone from the crowd notices you are taking a photo they will immediately scream pointing at you to ask for money.
 I got frozen when suddenly half of the crowd started starring at me because I just took one picture.
 I got really confused at first that I did something wrong.
 But don’t worry, everything is only about money. 🙂

 Bargain on everything you want to buy!
 Usually start from a very low price, cut the zero off from the original price and divide into two to get a real price of the item.
-I wanted to buy a mask and was asked for 250 dirhams, I finally bought it for 100 only because I was tired having a longer conversation with the seller, but good people told me it’s still way to expensive.
+I wanted to buy a mask and was asked for 250 dirhams, finally bought it for 100 only because I was too tired having a longer conversation with the seller.
+But in my riad hotel people told me I still bought it way to expensive.

 Best places to see in Marrakesh!